eggseedd/quietspot/DOCUMENTATION.md

 - Export data (placeholder for future)

 #### 5. **Notifications**
-- Local push notifications for reminders
+- Local push notifications for recording events and status updates
 - Sync status notifications
 - Data deletion confirmations

 #### 6. **Cloud Synchronization**
-- Automatic background sync to Firestore every 30 minutes
+- Firestore sync manager is implemented, but periodic sync is not automatically started by the app
 - Real-time data fetching from nearby locations
 - Offline-first approach with local database
 - Conflict resolution and data consistency